Skylight Music Theatre Announces 2021-2022 Season

 This 2017 Off-Broadway hit crisscrosses continents and time in an improbable and enchanting love story.
-With astounding ingenuity, modern music, and cutting-edge video, this wildly inventive musical is a romantic ride linking a struggling modern-day, single-mom composer/musician and the early 1900’s, intrepid, banjo-playing, Antarctic explorer, Ernest Shackleton.
+With astounding ingenuity, modern music, and cutting-edge video, this wildly inventive musical is a romantic ride linking a struggling modern-day, single-mom composer/violinist and the early-1900’s, intrepid, banjo-playing, Antarctic explorer, Ernest Shackleton.
 From the author of I Love You, You’re Perfect, Now Change.

 Recommended for ages 12 and up.

 “An epic musical adventure!” - TimeOut New York

 Lyrics by Robert Brittan